 - Check image service fee – Need copies of all the checks you’ve written in a month?
 You’ll most likely have to pay a fee for that service.

 - ATM fees – Fees typically are charged by the ATM provider as well as your own bank if you use a “foreign” ATM that is not part of your bank’s network.

-- Account closing fee – Some financial institutions charge a fee if your checking account is closed within a certain number of days of opening.
+- Account closing fee – Some financial institutions charge a fee if your checking account is closed within a certain number of days after you open it.

 - Stop payment fee – If you need to cancel a check you’ve written so it won’t be cashed, the average fee for a stop payment is $25.

 - Balance inquiry fee – Depending on your financial institution, you could be charged for making a balance inquiry at an ATM outside the bank’s network, even if you don’t withdraw any cash.

 - Paper statement fee – With more and more banks going the online banking route, many bank accounts now charge fees for mailing paper statements in lieu of electronic eStatements.

 The good news is, if you take advantage of online banking you can avoid a lot of these fees.
 For example, you can print out statements and copies of checks, and review your account balance online.
 Many banks also have online ATM locators that can help you find the nearest in-network ATM.